Milburn, Cumbria

 Milburn is a small village and civil parish in the Westmorland and Furness district of Cumbria, England.
 It is located on the northern side of the Eden Valley, about 9 mi east of Penrith.
-The parish had a population of 171 in both the 2001, and 2011 censuses.
+The parish had a population of 198 at the 2021 census.

 It lies beneath Cross Fell, the highest point of the Pennines and is one of a chain of villages following the 200 m contour of the escarpment.
-The fellside forms part of the North Pennines Area of Natural Beauty which in 2003 was awarded the status of UNESCO European Geopark and includes the Moorhouse Upper Teesdale National Nature Reserve.
+The fellside forms part of the North Pennines Area of Natural Beauty which in 2003 was awarded the status of UNESCO European Geopark and includes the Moorhouse Upper Teesdale national nature reserve.
 The parish includes the outlying hamlets of Gullom Holme and Milburn Grange, respectively 0.5 mi and 1.25 mi from Milburn village centre.

 The core village consists of a tight cluster of houses, many dating from the mid-18th century, ranged around a roughly rectangular green.
-A medieval church and a fortified manor house lie outside the main village area.
+The village has a medieval church, a fortified manor house and a primary school.

-In 2006 the total population of the parish was approximately 170, representing a total of 74 households.
-Agriculture still provided the single most significant source of employment and this accounted for approximately 25% of the employment of the working population.
-A number of businesses offering professional and construction services now operate in the village, and local non-agricultural work accounted for the employment of a further 20%.
-The remaining 55% commuted out of the village to their employment.
-Of the total population, 30% were retired.
-The village retains its primary school though the majority of the pupils now come from outside the parish.